jdossgollin/dossgollin-lab.github.io/_posts/2020-01-13-potw-ansar.md

 class: post-template
 navigation: true
 comments_id: 1
+excerpt: "Paper review: is more and bigger infrastructure always better?"
 ---

 > My resolution for the new year was to write regularly about a paper I've read.